Why France’s Startup Scene is About to Surprise the Worldbusiness / Entrepreneurship / France / Investing / startups / Technology

 — Meet La French Tech (@MeetLaFT) July 15, 2016

-The international aspects of French Tech is seen as crucial for the startups themselves to grow and become globally competitive.
+The international aspects of French Tech are seen as crucial for the startups themselves to grow and become globally competitive.
 Equally, though, successful startups that originate in France will, the team hopes, entice entrepreneurs and investors to that country.

 To that end, there are currently 11 French Tech hubs, accredited by the government, in cities around with the world, including London, Hong Kong and Barcelona.